 Before you conduct the interview you will want to prepare what questions you will ask.
 That way you will get the most out of the interview and not forget any important questions.

 Tip: Please though make sure that they are comfortable with more interviews.

 With any type of interview that you conduct make sure that it is free from interruptions.
 To get the most out of the interview you can ask open-ended questions rather than closed-ended ones.

 How will you record their responses?

 You may just want to write down their answers using pencil and paper.
-However, you may also wish to use either a tape recorder or video camera.
+However, you may also wish to use either a tape recorder or a video camera.

 Start the camera before the actual interview begins and try to make your relative comfortable before the questioning.

 You could place the camera out of sight so that they are not nervous or embarrassed by the interview.
 The camera does not have to be focused on the interviewee, but maybe on both of you.

-Do test your equipment before the interview.
-You do not want to get home only to find that your responses were not recorded at all or you ran out of batter power.
+Test your equipment before the interview.
+You do not want to get home only to find that your responses were not recorded at all or you ran out of battery power.

 What other things can be brought to the interview?

 You can ask them whether the information in them is correct, or identify who is in the photos.
 It may also trigger a memory that they may have forgotten.

 This has certainly been the case with me.
-It can be surprising what stories or anecdotes spring to mind during the course of an interview.
+It can be surprising what stories or anecdotes spring to mind during an interview.

 Conducting The Interview

-When you do meet your relative you may want to remind them again just how you two are related.
+When you meet your relative you may want to remind them again just how you two are related.

 If you do so then reassure them that you will return them and state by when.
 You could though take pictures using your phone or a camera.